 In 2012, on September 3rd, I started writing what became my quickest book called This We Know.
 14 days later, on the 17th September (that same year), a copy of the print version arrived in the post – and it was available worldwide.

-This is the story of the slowest book I have written.
+This blog tells the story of the slowest book I have written.
 It is novel which foretells the end of life on Earth, as we know it, within 100 years.
-While it is channelled fiction, some the events I wrote about over 10 years ago have already come to pass.
+While it is channelled fiction, some the events I first wrote over 14 years ago have already come to pass.